Welcome to Gurumission, a collaboration between LIVE JAPAN and the Japanese Communication Department of the Musashino University’s Global Faculty!

 This article about Tokyo’s beautiful neighborhood of Kichijoji was created by the students of Musashino University who took a class about Article Creation.
 Taught by LIVE JAPAN’s editors, the students then created teams and put their knowledge to use: planning, gathering materials and information, photography, and writing.
 As such, they created articles about their own Kichijoji recommendations that are particularly welcoming to and interesting for international tourists to Japan.

-This article about The Three Must-See Spots around Kichijoji was created by a team of Chinese, Vietnamese, Korean, and Japanese students and received a Gurunavi Award.
+This article about Kichijoji’s Three Best Tourist-Friendly Ramen Restaurants was created by a team of Chinese, Vietnamese, and Japanese students and received a Gurunavi Award.
 Happy reading!

 Closed: always open